-- 5. That Affiant has never been in-house counsel, general counsel, employee, partner, ioint venture, or affiliate of any kind for Green Box NA Green Bay, LLC or any Ronald Van Den Heuvel affiliated companies, and specifically refused any such position or designation at great monetary sacrifice to himself because he specifically wished to protect his independent legal practice from any direct association with Green Box NA Green Bay or any Ronald Van Den Heuvel affiliated company; - That Alfiant has several other legal clients whom he services out of his independent 2077 Lawrence Drive Suite B law offices; - 7.
-That Affiant services said clients on an on-going basis and whose files and work product existed on Affiant's computer and in paper form throughout his Green Box NA Green Bay, LLC office; - 8.
-That at least one other independent company operates along with affiant out of the "Suite B" side of the Green Box NA Green Bay corporate offices at 2077 Lawrence Drive; - 9.
+- 4. That Affiant has represented Ronald Van Den Heuvel and his affiliated companies, including Green Box NA Green Bay, LLC in the past, and provides "on demand" legal document drafting services for the same from time to time: - 5.
+That Affiant has never been in-house counsel, general counsel, employee, partner, ioint venture, or affiliate of any kind for Green Box NA Green Bay, LLC or any Ronald Van Den Heuvel affiliated companies, and specifically refused any such position or designation at great monetary sacrifice to himself because he specifically wished to protect his independent legal practice from any direct association with Green Box NA Green Bay or any Ronald Van Den Heuvel affiliated company: - 6.
+That Alfiant has several other legal clients whom he services out of his independent 2077 Lawrence Drive Suite B law offices; - 7.
+That Affiant services said clients on an on-going basis and whose files and work product existed on Affiant's computer and in paper form throughout his Green Box NA Green Bay, LLC office; - S. That at least one other independent company operates along with affiant out of the "Suite B" side of the Green Box NA Green Bay corporate offices at 2077 Lawrence Drive; - 9.
 That Affiant specifically chose to locate his leased office on the Suite B side of the Green Box NA Green Bay, LLC corporate offices because it does not contain the crux of Green Box NA Green Bay LLC operations, and because it does contain other independent companies, so as to maintain a level of detachment from the Green Box NA Green Bay operations;

-10. That on July 2, 2015 the attached search warrant was served upon the affiliated companies of Ronald Henry Van Den Heuvel located at 2077 Lawrence Drive Suite B seeking evidence of embezzlement in violation of Section 943,20(1)(d) of the Wisconsin Statutes and a general claim of "Securities Fraud" under Chapter 551 of the Wisconsin Statutes;

-- 11. That neither Affiant nor his law practice nor his umbrella company "Ty Will Law, LLC" was named in the attached search warrant: - 12.
+- 10. That on July 2, 2015 the attached search warrant was served upon the affiliated companies of Ronald Henry Van Den Heuvel located at 2077 Lawrence Drive Suite B seeking evidence of embezzlement in violation of Section 943,20(1)(d) of the Wisconsin Statutes and a general claim of "Securities Fraud" under Chapter 551 of the Wisconsin Statutes: - 11.
+That neither Affiant nor his law practice nor his umbrella company "Ty Will Law.
+LLC" was named in the attached search warrant: - 12.
 That Affiant has never been involved with any financial aspect of Green Box NA.

 Green Bay or its affiliated companies nor has he ever been involved in any aspect of the sale or negotiation of securities on behalf of said companies, other than the drafting of documents that may involve a pledge or issuance of securities as part of a broader subject matter, and then only upon terms prescribed to him after the sale or negotiation of the securities has been performed by others; - 13.
-That Affiant has never assisted any Ronald Van Den Heuvel affiliated company in the commission of any crime, and no credible and reliable individual could state otherwise: - 14.
-That nevertheless Affiant had his laptop computer seized (despite the fact that it was clearly marked "Property of Ty Will I aw, LLC"), and Affiant had his smart phone seized despite the fact that he told the randing officers REPEATEDLY that it contained sensitive lawyer client information - 15.
+That Affiant has never assisted any Ronald Van Den Heuvel affiliated company in the commission of any crime, and no credible and reliable individual could state otherwise; - 14.
+That nevertheless Affiant had his laptop computer seized (despite the fact that it was clearly marked "Property of Ty Will I aw.
+LLC"), and Affiant had his smart phone seized despite the fact that he told the raiding officers REPEATEDLY that it contained sensitive lawyer client information - 15.
 That Affiant had all of his non-Green Box NA Green Bay files seized, costing him nearly a quarter of his existing clients, who now refuse to do business with him as a result of the seizures: